-We only ever work between 30 and 70 hours a month, and we can schedule our hours to suit our free time.
-We can even take a month off whenever we choose to travel more extensively, or don’t have access to good internet.
+We only ever worked between 30 and 70 hours a month, and we scheduled our hours to suit our free time.
+We were even able to take a month off whenever we chose to travel more extensively, or if we didn't have access to good internet.

-As long as we have an internet connection we can earn our income anywhere in the world.
-If we are in a property with two separate areas we can both teach at the same time, and then enjoy our time off together.
+As long as we had an internet connection we could earn our income anywhere in the world.
+If we were in a property with two separate areas we could both teach at the same time, and then enjoy our time off together.
 Sometimes this was more difficult in smaller homes, but we improvise.
 Ian once ended up teaching with an ironing board as a table!

-We will be comparing the options available for those who can teach English online over the coming months, but if you want to get started teaching in another country, or you want to teach English online, you will almost certainly need a TEFL (Teaching English as a Foreign Language) certification (or an equivalent such as CELTA).
+If you want to get started teaching in another country, or you want to teach English online, you will almost certainly need a TEFL (Teaching English as a Foreign Language) certification, (or an equivalent such as CELTA).

 Invest the time now to get your TEFL qualification, learn how to teach English online, and you'll find that there are many different opportunities available for using your new skill teaching English as a foreign language!